-Scroll down for this weeks Pew sheets and latest news
+Scroll down for latest news and download this weeks pew sheets

 There is always SO much going on at All Saints Kingston.
-To avoid missing out and to keep up to date with everything that is happening here, please sign up to our fortnightly emailed newsletter by providing your email address and clicking JOIN or by emailing [email protected]
+To keep up to date with everything that is happening, please sign up to our fortnightly emailed newsletter by providing your email address and clicking JOIN, by clicking here, or by emailing [email protected]

 Latest News